FelixOnline/v2/content/articles/2010-10-10-renaissance-of-the-chino.md

  - /fashion/193/renaissance-of-the-chino
 imported: true
 comments:
+ - value: >
- - Chino is the male equivalent of the trusty black pencil skirt smart easy to wear and to coordinate Well said Were a group of volunteers and stiartng a new scheme in our community Your web site offered us with valuable information to work on Youve performed a formidable task and our whole neighborhood will be thankful to you
+     "Chino is the male equivalent of the trusty black pencil skirt: smart, easy to wear and to co-ordinate."
+Well said. ,We're a group of volunteers and stiartng a new scheme in our community.
+Your web site offered us with valuable information to work on.
+You've performed a formidable task and our whole neighborhood will be thankful to you.

 # Article Taxonomies
 categories: